Nick Cave & The Bad Seeds album track listing and Uncut cover story revealed!

 In the issue, we trace the secret history of Cave and the Bad Seeds via their new album B-Sides & Rarities Part II and uncover a treasure trove of lost songs, near-forgotten gems and sundry sonic outcasts.

 Cave himself, along with assorted Bad Seeds, guides us through a personal selection of the ones that got away.
-Many of these songs were originated during sessions for their most recent albums, Skeleton Key and Ghosteen, as the band have grappled with new creative directions and working practises.
+Many of these songs were originated during sessions for their most recent albums, Skeleton Tree and Ghosteen, as the band have grappled with new creative directions and working practises.

 Cave and The Bad Seeds will release B-Sides & Rarities Part II on October 22.
 This is the companion volume to 2005’s B-Sides & Rarities.
 It will be available on double vinyl, double CD, deluxe double CD and all digital platforms.